-Another bit of advice is to be sure to either map out or drive to the testing site the night before so that you are confident in the morning about where you are going, where you are parking, etc.
+Be sure to either map out or drive to the testing site the night before, so you are confident in the morning about where you are going, where you are parking, etc.

 Looking back, if I did it again, I'd also bring my lunch with me.
-You get an hour break or so for lunch, but getting in my car and driving around to find food stressed me out a little.
-Definitely take a walk, get fresh air, and re-hydrate!
+You get an hour break for lunch, but getting in my car and driving around to find food stressed me out a little.
+During your break, take a walk, get fresh air, and re-hydrate!

 I definitely got a lot of attention while taking the exams.
 I was HUGE!
 I got extra time to set up for the PRAC and a special seat by the door in case I had to use the bathroom often.
 They even let me have access to my water without having to leave the room (as long as I stood by the door) which is normally not allowed.
-If you have any special requests due to health issues, NCIDQ is receptive (just request this ahead of time).
+If you have any special requests due to health issues, NCIDQ is receptive (just make your requests in advance).

 Next Up, IDFX & IDPX

-I’m not sure if you noticed or not, but I not only took the IDFX and IDPX in the same season, but I took them on the same DAY!
+I not only took the IDFX and IDPX in the same season, but I took them on the same DAY!
 Again, all or nothing!
-I was a little worried that I would have my baby early, so I registered to take them on the first day.
+I was a little worried that I would have my baby early, so I registered to take them both on the first day.